This post is based on an episode of MarketerHire's marketing operations webinar, MarketerLive.

 He’s won awards for his marketing work, and these days, he’s transferred that ambition for excellence to team-building.

-From CMO at Boxed, a wholesale e-commerce startup, to VP and general manager of DTC at The Clorox Company, Jeyanayagam has scaled revenue for startups and enterprises alike.
+From CMO at Boxed, a wholesale e-commerce startup, to VP and general manager of DTC at The Clorox Company, Jeyanayagam has scaled revenue for enterprises and startups alike.

 It’s given him a unique perspective on the best ways to hire expert marketers.